Honey’s use as a medical treatment dates back to ancient Egypt when it was commonly used as a topical treatment for minor wounds.

 A Flavor for Every Ailment

-While locally produced raw honey certainly carries more benefits than commercially produced honey, there are certain varieties that are shown to have better properties than others.
+While locally produced raw honey certainly carries more benefits than commercially produced honey, there are certain varieties of raw honey that are shown to have better properties than others.

 Manuka honey – strong anti-bacterial properties; used to treat colds, sore throats, indigestion, stomach ulcers and acne